-The tone of classes at BHP is professional – we want you to feel challenged, but safe.
+The tone of classes at BHP is professional and enthusiastic – we want you to feel challenged, but safe.
 Students are expected to be on time, awake, alert, ready to learn, and are to remain so for the entire class.
 With regard to attendance and all issues related to attitude or deportment, the BHP has what it nicknames the "Robert Redford" concept: Whatever you would do to make it to the set to shoot your scene with Robert Redford, do that for class.
 For Redford, you'd be on time, you'd pretend your headcold didn't exist, that fight with your significant other would recede into distant memory, your family issues would be blocked out, and you probably wouldn't be holding your cell phone and updating social media while you spoke with him.
 Ditto for class.

 The best training occurs on the best material.
 Boxers don't spar with partners who are weaklings – they train with partners who challenge them.
 Musicians don't train on easy music – they train on the best.
 Actors should seek out writing that is interested in humanity, rather than in cleverness or glib emotion.
 Many actors think that because much of the writing for their contemporary auditions is subpar, they should train on subpar material, as if there is a specific, learnable way to pull off subpar material that will get you more jobs on TV.
 Don't think this way.